mikey-t/swig/docs/SwigSupplementalDocumentation.md

 npm run swig someOtherTask
 ```

-But just to re-iterate, using npm aliases isn't the recommended approach.
+But just to re-iterate, using npm aliases is **not** the recommended approach.
 The idea behind swig is to be able to run `swig` and quickly see all the available commands without even having to open the package.json file or experience the slowness of npm.

 ## Other Commands